opensouls/soul-engine/README.md

 ## 📖 Repo structure

-- [`/packages/engine`](./packages/engine) contains the client side code for building and interacting with the soul engine.
+- [`/packages/engine`](./packages/engine) contains the client side code for building and interacting with the Soul Engine.

 ## 🚢 Releasing